product-os/balena-typescript-skeleton/README.md

 Modify the `package.json`, `.vscode/launch.json` and README.md file as required, `npm install`, then implement code in the `lib` directory.

+Note that `@types` dependencies are currently in the `devDependencies` section of `package.json`.
+This is because this template is considered a stand-alone application.
+Should it be intended to be a library then move the `@types` to the `dependencies` section instead.

 Compiled code will be output into the `build` directory (transpiled JS, declaration files and source maps).